Today is March 17th, 2010. Which means it’s Saint Patrick’s Day.

 Parades are supposed to be fun.
 No they are not.
 They’re annoying.
 Parades block up traffic, and makes it harder to arrive to work or school on time.
 Makes it hard to get around in general.
 Thanks to people coming in from the suburbs, subways, buses and streets are ten times more crowded than usual.
 More ugly people to look at.
 Ugh.
 Of course, since many of these parade spectators live in the suburbs, they take on this persona of “whatever happens in the city stays in the city.”
 Basically allowing themselves an excuse to act like the touristy morons that they truly are.
 Then there’s the alcohol.
 Add beer, get instant asshole.

 Hey, I’m not knocking drinking.
 Not too proud to admit I’ve acted like a drunken fool many a time.
-At least though, I’ve done it with style.
-However, there is nothing more irritating than some bridge and tunnel jackass swilling in total drunken ignorance.
-In public.
+At least I’ve done it with style.
+However, there is nothing more irritating than some bridge and tunnel jackass swilling in public drunken ignorance.

 While we’re at it, why don’t we all go ahead and wolf down corned beef and cabbage.
 Here’s another round of Guinness.
 Woohoo!
-Way to go, let’s continue to perpetrate annoying stereotypes.
+Way to go.
+Let’s continue to perpetrate annoying stereotypes.
 It’s okay, you’re Irish, you’re supposed to get drunk.
 Oh.
 Okay.
 Here’s a shot of Kilbeggan.
 Aww shoot, now you’re on the floor.
 Because you’re supposed to be rip-roaring drunk on St. Patty’s Day.
 Hey, what’s that accessory on your green sweatshirt?
 Oh, it’s puke.
-Now you’re beyond being a hangover martyr.
+Now you’re a hangover martyr.
 Hope you die of alcohol poisoning you dipshit.

 Don’t get me wrong.
 There’s nothing wrong of being proud of who you are, and your roots.
 I just think there’s better ways of celebrating your heritage.
 So read Yeats and James Joyce.
 Listen to Sinead O’ Connor, Stiff Little Fingers, The Pogues.
 Oh wait…The Pogues…bad example.